Patrick Ewing: New York Knicks (1985–2000)

 Ewing was expected to be the top pick in the 1985 NBA draft.
 The team that selected him would be making history by doing so.
 From 1966 until 1984, the NBA draft was conducted similarly to the NFL draft, where teams are awarded draft positions based on winning percentage.
 The difference was that instead of the team with the lowest percentage automatically being awarded the top pick, the NBA held a coin toss between the teams with the worst records in each conference and the winner of the coin toss selected first with the loser automatically picking second.
 This practice tended to encourage teams to purposely lose games in order to improve their draft position and potentially get into the coin toss.
 The only way two teams from the same conference could have the first two picks would have been if one of the two aforementioned teams traded their pick to another team (as the Indiana Pacers had done with what eventually became the number-two pick in the previous year's draft).

 Beginning with the 1985 draft, the NBA handled matters differently.
 Every team that qualified for the playoffs received positions based on their winning percentage, and the teams that did not were placed in a lottery.
 In the first lottery, the NBA did not determine the positions as they do now.
 In this case, the seven teams that did not qualify for the playoffs were each given an equal chance to get the top pick.
 Each team had its name and logo put in an envelope, and the envelopes were placed into a hopper and spun to shuffle them.
 Once done, Commissioner David Stern then drew an envelope from inside to determine who would pick first.
 In a move that would create controversy for years to come, the envelope Stern drew was the one belonging to the New York Knicks, inviting allegations the draw was rigged; Stern had also grown up a Knicks fan.
 The Knicks drafted Ewing, as expected, beginning a 15-year relationship.
-They then signed him to a 10-year, $32 million contract, a contract which The New York Times years later described as "a tremendous contract at that time or any time."
+They then signed him to a 10-year, $32 million contract, a contract that The New York Times years later described as "a tremendous contract at that time or any time."